A colorful neighborhood history and contemporary art beautifully collide at Fundación Proa, La Boca’s most celebrated art gallery and culture center.

 In January of 2011 Proa presented, ‘Art in the Auditorium III and Of Bridges and Borders’.
 The contemporary video art exhibition was organized by the Whitechapel Gallery of London.
 Of Bridges and Borders brought together the work of artist and writers in contemplation of the global contemporary art world.
 The show was curated by Parisian-born artist, Sigismond de Vajay and included 118 collages by Thomas Hirschhorn and Carlos Garaicoa’s ‘El Invitado’ (The Invited), a presentation that ponders the phenomena of immigration.

-In addition to the vast exhibition space, there is an auditorium, a library containing all of Proa’s catalogs and a rooftop wifi café with wonderful views of the neighborhood.
+In addition to the vast exhibition space, there is an auditorium, a library containing all of Proa’s catalogs and a popular rooftop wifi café with wonderful views of the neighborhood and the River Plate.

 The multi-use auditorium is used for film screenings, concerts, and lectures, and has also played host to two video exhibitions.
 In 2008, Proa hosted a professional development workshop for journalists from across South America with author and The New Yorker contributor, Jon Lee Anderson.